-Melvyn Douglas dissolves before our eyes as a French officer put in charge of colonial Vietnam's most sweltering prison camp.
-Adolphe Zukor is the scheming major with designs on Douglas' new wife, Ann Harding; he probably sent Douglas off to the camp in the first place.
+Melvyn Douglas dissolves before our eyes as a French officer put in charge of French Vietnam's most sweltering prison camp.
+Adolphe Menjou is the scheming major with designs on Douglas' new wife, Ann Harding; he probably sent Douglas off to the camp in the first place, hoping she'd stay behind so he can get his dirty little hobbit hands on her, but who can prove it?
 Harding's dad says she shouldn't follow Douglas into this jungle hell, but if she does she already has the only thing that can save her there, the 'prestige' of being white.
 She must never slacken her grip or lose her superior breeding!
 Never!
 The natives are a mix of African-American extras, genuine Asians, and ugly white dudes in a lot of make-up, all depicted as little more than untamed animals in comparison with the staunch white man and his wife.
-The spectre of miscegenation hangs throughout!
+As with all the Commonwealth-set pre-codes, The specter of miscegenation hangs throughout!

 CHANDU THE MAGICIAN